AlexShem247/snappy-triggers/README.md

 # Snappy Triggers by Alexander Shemaly

-Snappy Triggers is a fast-pased 2D shooter game where the objective is to shoot down as many enemies as possible within the time limit.
+Snappy Triggers is a fast-paced 2D shooter game where the objective is to shoot down as many enemies as possible within the time limit.
-At each round, different enemies will spawn on the screen and shooting them will earn you different number of points.
+At each round, different enemies will spawn on the screen and shooting them will earn you a different number of points.
 There are three rounds, each with their own different enemies and themes.
 Plus, a challenging boss round, where the enemies can also take down the player.

 **What your best highscore?**

 _Available to play on PC_

-Game written in Python 3.9 and uses the Pygame framework.
+Game written in Python 3.6 and uses the Pygame framework.
 Made in 2020

 **Copyright**<br>
 Shooting Range - https://www.euseca.com/esa-campus/<br>